 12.1.
 Non-mandatory Drought Surcharge Exemption Fee.

-Article XII of Chapter 55 of the Corpus Christi Code of Ordinances Section 55-159.1 reads as follows:
+Article XII of Chapter 55 of the Corpus Christi Code of Ordinances is amended to add new Section 55-159.1, to reads as follows:

 (a) Establishment of non-mandatory "Drought Surcharge Exemption Fee" effective October 1, 2018.